 One of the most kid-friendly places in Seattle is the Pacific Science Center, although all ages are welcome.
 That makes it one of the best Seattle indoor activities when it’s raining outside.
 The center is large enough that you could spend a good part of the day here.

-Be sure to check out what the IMAX theater is playing so you can get tickets in advance to the latest shows.
+Be sure to check out what the IMAX theater is playing so you can get tickets in advance for the latest shows.
 They always have something fun and educational, such as “Dinosaurs of Antarctica.”

 The Pacific Science Center isn’t just for kids; however – the laser shows at night make for a great date night.
 The Laser Dome puts on themed music for each show, such as Elton John or Pink Floyd, so it’s perfect when looking for things to do indoors in Seattle.

-18. Have Your Kids Play Pretend
+18. Have Your Kids Play Pretend at the Seattle Children’s Museum

 The museum has numerous “adult” scenarios that kids can re-enact, such as grocery shopping or doctor visits.
 They can also pretend they’re working at a construction zone, waiting for the bus, and more, making it one of the best indoor kids’ activities in Seattle.